Previous dayApril 13, 2026Next day

 59.5 km---✓ ReviewedUSGS →

-A magnitude 2.3 seismic event took place 21 km W of Port Lions, Alaska on April 13, 2026 at 23:04 UTC.
-The event originated approximately 59.5 km below the surface, classifying it as shallow crustal.
+A magnitude 2.3 earthquake was recorded 21 km W of Port Lions, Alaska on April 13, 2026 at 23:04 UTC.
+At a depth of 59.5 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 57.901°, -153.233°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13